-Companies that take their lockout/tagout procedures seriously are increasingly using an environmental health and safety (EHS) software or integrated safety database to manage them.
+Companies that take their lockout/tagout procedures seriously are increasingly using an environmental health and safety (EHS) software to manage them.
 At the very least, lockout/tagout software should allow managers to keep track of all policies and procedures related to the control of hazardous energy, but the best programs do much more than this.

 Here are some questions to consider when choosing the right LOTO software for your company.